jav-ed/phd_Thesis_Writing/2_Wr/0_Prerequire/2_Acknowledge.typ

 // -------------------------------------------------------------------------- //

-The next I would like to acknowledge is something that highly concerned me.
+Next, I would like to acknowledge is something that highly concerned me.
 So much so that, during that time, I could not have cared less about the research on #glspl("swith", long:true).
 I felt ashamed - ashamed of myself, of what I had achieved, of my current situation.
 I felt weak and questioned my life's decisions.
 People were being bombed - elderly, men, women, children, and even newborns.
 I was unable to do anything to help them.
 At the time of writing this thesis, I lived in Dresden, Germany.
 During this period, while Israel was bombing Palestine, leading German politicians publicly declared that the German nation would stand with Israel.